 Now, let’s go over the installation instructions.

-Here is how you install mSpy on your iPhone or iPad.
+Here is how you install the mSpy iPhone app:

 Step 1: Borrow your child’s iPhone or iPad.
 Make sure the iCloud Backup option is enabled and that you know your child’s iCloud username and password.